-Gourmets rank Turkish food, along with French and Chinese, as one of the world’s three classic cuisines.
+Gourmets rank Turkish food, along with French Dropdown content and Chinese Dropdown content, as one of the world’s three classic cuisines.
 The country’s rich and varied cooking derives from its multi-ethnic Ottoman heritage – when it was part of an empire stretching from the Middle East to the Balkans and the Caucasus to North Africa – and food is often the highlight of a visit.
-To whet your appetite, these are some of Turkey’s finest dishes, from A to Z.
+To whet your appetite, these are some of Turkey Dropdown content’s finest dishes, from A to Z.

 Turkey is justly famous for its meze, in many ways the heart of the nation’s cuisine.
 The best and most common include: patlıcan salatası (aubergine mash), piyaz (white haricot vinaigrette), semizotu (purslane weed, usually in yoghurt), mücver (courgette croquettes), sigara böreği (tightly rolled cheese pastries), imam bayıldı (cold baked aubergine with onion and tomato) and dolma (any stuffed vegetable, but typically peppers or tomatoes).